aridjayarecipes/cutesrecipes.web.app/content/post/2154-step-by-step-guide-to-prepare-any-night-of-the-week-my-chicken-skewers.md

 1. Make ready  Yogurt

 The recipe for Chicken-Mushroom Skewer is available from the start of the game.
 These lemony Greek-inspired chicken skewers get their incredible flavor from a delicious marinade Greek-inspired chicken skewers with lots of flavor!
 Marinade is also wonderful on grilled vegetables.
-Wrapped in prosciutto with salsa verde stuffing, potatoes &amp; tomatoes. &#34;This is such fun - we cook wrapped, stuffed chicken thighs across two skewers so they get crisp and gnarly.
+Wrapped in prosciutto with salsa verde stuffing, potatoes &amp; tomatoes.
+"This is such fun - we cook wrapped, stuffed chicken thighs across two skewers so they get crisp and gnarly.

 <!--inarticleads2-->